Jump to topic

-Freebasing comes with many risks.
+Freebasing comes with many risks and health consequences.
 The intense rush of freebasing directly affects the brain and increases the risk of addiction.
 There is also an increased risk of HIV/Hepatitis due to cracked pipes and burns on the face.

 Smoking cocaine long-term does not affect the nasal passages like snorting cocaine does.
 However, if cocaine is smoked, the drug can negatively impact your lung health.